 After meeting him and hearing his awful story, I decided to treat and re-home him with me.
 He has now made a total and full recovery, his confidence has soared, once again he loves and trusts people, his tail a constant blur is testament to his ability to cope with everything life has thrown at him.

 So despite a traumatic start “the abuse started at eight weeks of age ” he has overcome this and is now one of the nicest and most loving dogs I have ever owned.
 He is now a PAT dog and is the only dog that is allowed into "Shooting "Star" The children's Hospice in Greater London.

 Many thanks go to Helen who impressed me so much that I decided to help her in her quest for more knowledge and understanding of the behaviour of dogs She shadowed me in my work for many many months.
 Helen is now a behaviourist and trainer in her own right.

-Don't expect a 100% cure there is no miracle word or magic wand, and don’t underestimate the amount of work involved.
-Yes you can create a less fearful and anxiety ridden dog but only to the level that the dog can sustain.
+With fear behaviour, don't expect a 100% cure.
+There is no miracle word or magic wand that miraculously changes the dog. do not underestimate the amount of work involved.
+Yes you can create a less fearful and anxiety ridden dog, but only to the level that the dog can sustain.

 The old trick of throwing a child into a swimming pool in the hope it would quickly learn to swim, is now hopefully outdated and outmoded.